Average Sensitivity of Graph Algorithms: Maximum Matching

-In this section, we describe the average sensitivity guarantee of the randomized greedy algorithm described in Algorithm~\ref{alg:matching-rand-greedy}.
+In this section, we analyze the average sensitivity of the randomized greedy algorithm (Algorithm~\ref{alg:matching-rand-greedy}) that outputs a maximal matching.

-It is evident that Algorithm~\ref{alg:matching-rand-greedy} runs in polynomial time and that the matching it outputs has size at least $\frac{1}{2}$ the size of a maximum matching in the input graph. \begin{theorem} For every undirected unweighted graph $G$, the average sensitivity of Algorithm~\ref{alg:matching-rand-greedy} is $\beta(G) \le \frac{1}{2} + \Delta$, where $\Delta$ is the maximum degree of $G$. \end{theorem} \begin{proof} Consider a graph $G = (V,E)$.
-Let $\Delta$ be the maximum degree of $G$.
-For an edge $e \in E$, let $G - e$ denote the graph obtained by removing $e$ from $G$.
-Let $M(G)$ denote the matching output by Algorithm~\ref{alg:matching-rand-greedy} on input $G$.
-Yoshida et al.~\cite[Theorem 2.1]{YYI12} show that the presence of a uniformly random edge $e$ in $M(G)$ depends on at most $\frac{1}{2} + \Delta$ edges in expectation, where the expectation is taken over both the randomness of the algorithm and the randomness in selecting the edge $e$.
-By applying Theorem~\ref{thm:generic-transformation-from-local-oracle-to-stable-algorithm} to this statement, we can see that the average sensitivity of Algorithm~\ref{alg:matching-rand-greedy} is $\beta(G) \le \frac{1}{2} + \Delta$, where $\Delta$ is the maximum degree of $G$. \end{proof}
+It is evident that Algorithm~\ref{alg:matching-rand-greedy} runs in polynomial time and that the matching it outputs has size at least $\frac{1}{2}$ the size of a maximum matching in the input graph. \begin{theorem} Algorithm~\ref{alg:matching-rand-greedy} is a $\frac{1}{2}$-approximation algorithm for the maximum matching problem and has average sensitivity at most $1$. \end{theorem} \begin{proof} For a permutation $\pi$ of edges in $E$, let $M_\pi(G)$ denote the matching obtained by running Algorithm~\ref{alg:matching-rand-greedy} on a graph $G$.
+Using~\cite[Theorem 1]{CHK16}, we get that for every $e \in E(G)$, it holds that $\E_{\pi}\left[ \textsf{Ham}(M_\pi(G), M_\pi(G-e))\right] \le 1$.
+This implies that the average sensitivity of Algorithm~\ref{alg:matching-rand-greedy} is at most $1$. \end{proof}

+A vertex set $S \subseteq V$ in a graph $G=(V,E)$ is called a \emph{vertex cover} if every edge in $E$ is incident to a vertex in $S$.
+In the \emph{minimum vertex cover problem}, given a graph $G$, we want to compute a vertex cover of the minimum size.
+It is well known that, for any maximal matching $M$, the vertex set consisting of all endpoints of edges in $M$ is a $2$-approximate vertex cover.
+The following theorem is immediate from Theorem~\ref{thm:greedy-sensitivity-guarantee}. \begin{theorem} There exists a $2$-approximation algorithm for the minimum vertex cover problem with average sensitivity at most $2$. \end{theorem}